Actions performed in the internal plane of consciousness are called. Mental actions. What will we do with the received material?

 2. Freudianism, psychoanalysis

-No direction has gained such high-profile fame outside of psychology as psychoanalysis.
-His ideas influenced art, literature, medicine and other fields of science related to man.
-This concept is called Freudianism after its founder Sigmund Freud (1856-1939).
-Based on the ideas of Freud, but supplementing and refining them, a whole psychological direction “psychoanalysis” gradually formed (psychoanalytic theories also include the theories of Horney, Adler, Jung, Fromm, Reich, etc., although each of them introduced his own new and original ideas ).
+No other direction has become so famous outside of psychology as psychoanalysis.
+His ideas influenced art, literature, medicine and other areas of science related to man.
+This concept is called “Freudianism” after its founder Sigmund Freud (1856-1939).
+Based on the ideas of Freud, but supplementing and clarifying them, a whole psychological direction of “psychoanalysis” was gradually formed (psychoanalytic theories also include the theories of Horney, Adler, Jung, Fromm, Reich, etc., although each of them introduced their own new and original ideas ).

-The term "psychoanalysis" has three meanings: 1 - theory of personality and psychopathology; 2 - method of therapy for personality disorders; 3 - a method of studying unconscious thoughts and feelings of a person.
+The term “psychoanalysis” has three meanings: 1 - theory of personality and psychopathology; 2 - method of treating personality disorders; 3 - a method of studying a person’s unconscious thoughts and feelings.

-Freud used a topographic model, according to which three levels can be distinguished in mental life: consciousness, preconsciousness, and the unconscious.
-The level of consciousness consists of sensations and experiences that you are aware of at a given moment in time.
-Consciousness captures only a small percentage of all information stored in the brain, with certain information being conscious for only a short period of time and then quickly sinking into the preconscious or unconscious level as the person's attention shifts to other cues.
+Freud used a topographical model, according to which mental life Three levels can be distinguished: consciousness, preconscious, unconscious.
+The level of consciousness consists of the sensations and experiences that you are aware of at a given moment in time.
+Consciousness encompasses only a small percentage of all information stored in the brain, with certain information being conscious for only a short period of time and then quickly relegated to the preconscious or unconscious level as the person's attention moves to other cues.

-The area of the preconscious, sometimes called "accessible memory," includes all experiences that are not currently conscious, but can easily return to consciousness spontaneously or with minimal effort.
+The area of the preconscious, sometimes called "accessible memory", includes all experiences that are not currently conscious, but can easily return to consciousness spontaneously or as a result of minimal effort.
 The deepest and most significant area of the human psyche is the unconscious.
-The unconscious is a storehouse of instinctive urges plus emotions and memories that are so threatening to consciousness that they have been repressed and forced into the unconscious, but it is this unconscious material that largely determines the daily functioning of a person, although he is not aware of it.
+The unconscious is a repository of instinctual urges plus emotions and memories that are so threatening to consciousness that they have been repressed and repressed into the unconscious, but it is this unconscious material that largely determines a person's daily functioning, although he is not aware of it.
 Unconscious experiences are completely inaccessible to human consciousness, but to a large extent determine the actions of people.

-Based on many years of clinical observations, Freud formulated a psychological concept, according to which the psyche, the personality of a person consists of 3 structures,
+Based on many years of clinical observations, Freud formulated a psychological concept according to which the human psyche and personality consists of 3 structures,

-levels: "IT", "I", "SUPER-I" (structural model of mental life).
-“IT” is the unconscious part of the psyche, a seething cauldron of biological innate instinctive drives: aggressive and sexual.
-"IT" is saturated with sexual energy - "libido".
-Man is a closed energy system, the amount of energy in each person is a constant value.
-Being unconscious and irrational, "IT" obeys the principle of pleasure, that is, pleasure and happiness are the main goals in human life.
-The second principle of behavior - homeostasis - a tendency to maintain an approximate internal balance.
-The level of "I" (EGO) of consciousness is in a state of constant conflict with "IT", suppresses sexual desires.
+levels: “IT”, “I”, “SUPER-I” (structural model of mental life).
+“IT” is the unconscious part of the psyche, a seething cauldron of biological innate instinctual drives: aggressive and sexual.
+“IT” is saturated with sexual energy - “libido”.
+A person is a closed energy system; the amount of energy in each person is a constant value.
+Being unconscious and irrational, “IT” obeys the principle of pleasure, i.e. pleasure and happiness are the main goals in human life.
+The second principle of behavior is homeostasis - the tendency to maintain approximate internal balance.
+The “I” (EGO) level of consciousness is in a state of constant conflict with “IT” and suppresses sexual desires.
 The level of consciousness is formed under the influence of society.
-The "I" is affected by three forces: "IT", "SUPER-I" and society, which makes its demands on a person.
-"I" tries to establish harmony between them, obeys not the principle of pleasure, but the principle of "reality".
-"SUPER-I" serves as the bearer of moral standards, this is the part of the personality that plays the role of critic, censor, conscience.
-If the “I” makes a decision or performs an action for the sake of “IT”, but in opposition to the “SUPER-I”, then it experiences punishment in the form of guilt, shame, remorse.
+The “I” is influenced by three forces: “IT”, “SUPER-I” and society, which makes its demands on a person.
+The “I” tries to establish harmony between them, obeying not the principle of pleasure, but the principle of “reality”.
+The “SUPER-I” serves as the bearer of moral standards; it is that part of the personality that plays the role of critic, censor, and conscience.
+If the “I” makes a decision or takes an action to please “IT”, but in opposition to the “SUPER-I”, then it experiences punishment in the form of feelings of guilt, shame, and remorse.

-"I"-EGO is responsible for making decisions.
-The EGO strives to express and satisfy the desires of the “IT”-ID in accordance with the restrictions imposed by the rules of society, the outside world, i.e. the EGO helps to ensure the safety and self-preservation of the organism, it is the EGO that analyzes, reasoning, and makes decisions.
+“I”-EGO is responsible for making decisions.
+The EGO strives to express and satisfy the desires of the “IT”-ID in accordance with the restrictions imposed by the rules of society, the outside world, i.e. the EGO helps ensure the safety and self-preservation of the body, it is the EGO that analyzes, reasons, and makes decisions.

-The formation of the psyche, especially the "SUPER-I" in a child, occurs through overcoming the Oedipus complex.
-In the Greek myth of King Oedipus, who killed his father and married his mother, according to Freud, the key to the sexual complex supposedly gravitating over every man is hidden: the boy is attracted to his mother, perceiving his father as a rival, causing both hatred and fear , and admiration, the boy wants to be like his father, but he also wants death for him, and therefore he feels a sense of guilt, he is afraid of his father.
-Fearing castration, the child overcomes the sexual attraction to the mother, overcomes Eddie
+The formation of the psyche, especially the “SUPER-I” in a child, occurs through overcoming the Oedipus complex.
+In the Greek myth about King Oedipus, who killed his father and married his mother, hidden, according to Freud, is the key to the sexual complex that supposedly gravitates over every man from eternity: the boy is attracted to his mother, perceiving his father as a rival, causing both hatred and fear , and admiration, the boy wants to be like his father, but he also wants him to die, and therefore feels guilty and is afraid of his father.
+Fearing castration, the child overcomes sexual attraction to his mother, overcomes Eddie

 Psychological concepts

-Mastering the ability to use language in various activities and communication, and later other sign-symbolic means, ensures the formation and development of the child's internal plan of mental actions.
+Mastering the ability to use language, and later other sign-symbolic means, in various types of activities and communication, ensures the formation and development of the child’s internal plan of mental actions.
 Often this mental formation in psychology is called consciousness.
-In mental terms, a person can perform actions on ideas and concepts in the absence of real objects or phenomena.
-According to S. V. Malanova , while the internal plan of mental actions underlies the totality of all the skills and abilities of a person that are associated with abstract forms of thinking, with arbitrary forms of regulation and planning of one's behavior and activities, with the possibility of acquiring various knowledge based on verbal communication, etc. Skill to perform simple actions in the internal, mental plan is considered one of the necessary conditions for the readiness of the child for educational activities.
+Mentally, a person can perform actions on ideas and concepts in the absence of real objects or phenomena.
+According to S. V. Malanova , while the internal plan of mental actions underlies the totality of all human skills and abilities that are associated with abstract forms of thinking, with arbitrary forms of regulation and planning of one’s behavior and activities, with the ability to acquire various knowledge based on verbal communication, etc. Skill fulfill simple steps in the internal, mental plane, it is considered one of the necessary conditions for a child’s readiness for educational activities.

-The content of mental images, ideas, concepts and their mental transformations are generated in the course of the implementation of various types of external objective practical actions, as well as perceptual actions as they move into the internal plane of thinking (consciousness).
-Both subject content and methods of action with it can be transformed into a mental form.
-In numerous psychological studies on the formation of visual, auditory, tactile images and representations, it has been convincingly shown that external practical objective motor-executive actions based on perceptual actions that are implemented by the senses are, as it were, likened to the structural features of perceived objects and phenomena.
-Further, the sequence of motor and perceptual actions and operations unfolded in time is folded into a simultaneously monitored structure - an image.
-Following this, such a structure, already as a representation, begins to function as an indicative basis for performing a certain range of actions.
+The content of mental images, ideas, concepts and their mental transformations are generated during the implementation of various types of external objective practical actions, as well as perceptual actions as they move into the internal plane of thinking (consciousness).
+Both subject content and methods of acting with it can be transformed into mental form.
+Numerous psychological studies on the formation of visual, auditory, tactile images and ideas have convincingly shown that external practical objective motor-executive actions based on perceptual actions, which are implemented by the senses, seem to be likened to the structural features of perceived objects and phenomena.
+Next, the sequence of motor and perceptual actions and operations unfolded in time is collapsed into a simultaneously observable structure - an image.
+Following this, such a structure, already as a representation, begins to serve as an indicative basis for performing a certain range of actions.

-As S. V. Malanov points out, the formed images become the source material for a higher level of psychological orientation in the internal plan of representations.
-Arbitrarily reproduced by a person, a reduced fixed sequence of perceptual cognitive-orienting actions and operations “to oneself” becomes a way of internal mental orientation and is subjectively perceived as a representation.
+As S. V. Malanov points out, the formed images become the source material for more high level psychological orientation in the internal plane of ideas.
+An abbreviated fixed sequence of perceptual cognitive-orienting actions and operations “to oneself”, voluntarily reproduced by a person, becomes a method of internal mental orientation and is subjectively perceived as a representation.

 The formation of sign-symbolic functions and their inclusion in mental orientation leads to the formation and development of an internal plan of action.
-It is believed that this happens as a person masters speech.
-Speech, and later other sign-symbolic means, begin to designate integral, rather discrete figurative structures and their signs, as well as ways of their transformations and ways of establishing connections and relationships.
+It is believed that this occurs as a person masters speech.
+Speech, and later other sign-symbolic means, begin to denote holistic, rather discrete figurative structures and their characteristics, as well as methods of their transformation and ways of establishing connections and relationships.
 Sign-symbolic means allow:

-1) to abstract individual elements from perceptual experience (images and representations) and arbitrarily establish connections and relationships between them for various reasons; this leads to the formation of concepts of a higher level of generalization;
+1) abstract individual elements from perceptual experience (images and ideas) and arbitrarily establish connections and relationships between them on various grounds; this leads to the formation of concepts of a higher level of generalization;

-2) to carry out subsequent psychological orientation, organized by sign-symbolic means.
+2) carry out subsequent psychological orientation, organized by sign-symbolic means.

-In psychology, there are effective methods of teaching, which are based on the arbitrary and controlled use of sign-symbolic means, and which allow you to intelligently and purposefully form and develop in a child the ability to perform actions in the internal mental plane.
+In psychology, there are effective methods of teaching, the basis of which is the voluntary and controlled use of sign-symbolic means, and which allow the child to intelligently and purposefully form and develop the ability to perform actions in the internal mental plane.
 Such methods of teaching various actions were developed under the guidance of P. Ya.
-Galperina and received the name of the systematic phased formation of mental actions.
-The basic laws of this method are used with great success to understand and develop knowledge in the process of teaching children various skills.
-The basis of the method is the organization of a consistent mental orientation.
-Such orientation first proceeds in an external perceptual-motor form using either real objects, the knowledge of which is acquired by students, or based on sign-symbolic means replacing them.
-At the same time, the central role is given to speech pronunciation, in which the sequence of perceptual-motor actions performed and the connections and relationships established on their basis are recorded in the most expanded form.
-When such a method of external extended orientation begins to be performed without difficulty and is sufficiently reliably fixed in speech form, it is gradually replaced by orientation in terms of representations, removing external objects and sign-symbolic supports, while maintaining external speech pronunciation.
+Galperina and were called the systematic step-by-step formation of mental actions.
+The basic principles of this method are used with great success to understand and practice knowledge in the process of teaching children various skills.
+The basis of the method is the organization of consistent mental orientation.
+Such orientation occurs first in an external perceptual-motor form, using either real objects, the knowledge of which students acquire, or relying on sign-symbolic means that replace them.
+In this case, the central role is given to speech pronunciation, in which the sequence of perceptual-motor actions performed and the connections and relationships established on their basis are recorded in the most detailed form.
+When this method of external detailed orientation begins to be performed without difficulty and is quite reliably fixed in speech form, it is gradually replaced by orientation in terms of ideas, removing external objects and sign-symbolic supports, but at the same time maintaining external speech pronunciation.

-The mental orientation organized by speech, i.e., the system of speech actions, which makes it possible to establish properties, connections, relationships, is then gradually reduced, passes under the control of speech “to oneself”, and then ceases to require reduced speech control for its implementation.
-A mental action is formed, which acquires an abbreviated, schematized (simultaneous) form and includes in its composition the methods and results of performing perceptual-motor and speech orientation.
-Automation of the performance of such a mental action leads to the formation of a mental operation, a mental skill, a mental scheme, which become methods of preliminary orientation in the performance of certain actions, as well as an intellectual means of performing various other mental actions.
+Mental orientation organized by speech, i.e., a system of speech actions that allows one to establish properties, connections, relationships, is then gradually reduced, comes under the control of speech “to oneself,” and then ceases to require reduced speech control for its implementation.
+A mental action is formed, which takes on an abbreviated, schematized (simultaneous) form and includes in its composition the methods and results of performing perceptual-motor and speech orientation.
+Automation of the performance of such a mental action leads to the formation of a mental operation, a mental skill, a mental scheme, which become methods of preliminary orientation in performing certain actions, as well as an intellectual means of performing various other mental actions.

-Such a psychological mechanism for the formation of mental actions is called interiorization.
-The process of internalization can proceed both spontaneously, unorganized, and relatively purposefully regulated by the subjects of educational activity.
-In connection with such a general psychological regularity in the formation of mental actions, already in childhood, they usually try to teach children to use speech as a means of transforming an external form of orientation into a mental action.
-To do this, play and learning interactions with children include joint with adults, as well as independent stories of the child:
+This psychological mechanism for the formation of mental actions is called interiorization.
+The process of internalization can occur both spontaneously, unorganized, and relatively purposefully regulated by the subjects of educational activity.
+In connection with this general psychological pattern of the formation of mental actions, already in childhood they usually strive to teach children to use speech as a means of transforming the external form of orientation into mental action.
+To do this, play and educational interactions with children include joint stories with adults, as well as the child’s independent stories:

-1) about the various actions performed following their implementation;
+1) about the various actions performed following their execution;

 2) about the actions and sequences of their implementation before the implementation of such actions;

-3) strive to indicate the main, essential guidelines that are important for the correct performance of certain actions (Based on the materials of S. V. Malanov).
+3) strive to indicate the main, essential guidelines that are important for the correct execution of certain actions (Based on materials from S. V. Malanov).

 CONCEPT

 This concept is most fully reflected in the psychological theory of activity, which is associated with the names of L.S.
 Vygotsky, SL.
-Rubinstein, A.N.
-Leontiev, A.R.
+Rubinshteina, A.N.
+Leontyeva, A.R.
 Luria, P.Ya.
-Galperin and presented in the book by A.N.
+Galperin and described in the book by A.N.

 Activity is considered in psychology in two functions: as a subject of research and as an explanatory principle.